microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 ### Microsoft bot directory
 {:.no_toc}

-Bots that are approved for Skype may also appear in the [Microsoft bot directory](https://bots.botframework.com/)
+Bots that are approved for Skype will also appear in the [Microsoft bot directory](https://bots.botframework.com/)

 ### How a bot appears in Skype
 {:.no_toc}